 Susan B. Anthony.
-American suffragist and campaigner for women's equal rights.
-Played significant role in women gaining the vote in US.
+American suffragist and campaigner for women’s equal rights.
+Played a significant role in women gaining the vote in the US.

-Desmond Tutu (1931 - ) Campaigner against apartheid in South Africa.
-Since the end of apartheid he has campaigned on a wide range of humanitarian issues, seeking to overcome racism, sexism, homophobia, AIDS and poverty.
+Desmond Tutu (1931 – ) Campaigner against apartheid in South Africa.
+Since the end of apartheid, Tutu has campaigned on a wide range of humanitarian issues, seeking to overcome racism, sexism, homophobia, AIDS and poverty.